When Interpersonal Skills Take Off, Results Soar

 What if your company could learn a skill that will eliminate conflict, miscommunication, and slow decisions?
 And what if I told you that the mechanics team inside a global air fleet company did just that and saw a 56% boost in productivity?
 Would I get your attention?
 Thought so.

 That skill is called Versatility, and it is perhaps the most powerful interpersonal skill you can have.

-Numerous research studies show that diverse experiences is critical to innovation and performance improvement.
-With diversity naturally places a strain on communication.
-When people feel there is tension and difficulties in communication, it is difficult to carry out innovative decisions and actions carried out with high energy.
-The good news is we can take responsibility for managing our communication behavior and reducing interpersonal tension, keeping the task focused on solving problems and achieving improvements of productivity, efficiencies, and employee engagement.1
+Numerous research studies show that diverse experiences are critical to innovation and performance improvement, but diversity naturally places a strain on communication.
+When people feel there is tension and difficulties in communication, it is difficult to carry out innovative decisions and actions with high energy.
+The good news is we can take responsibility for managing our communication, behavior, and reducing interpersonal tension by keeping the task focused on solving problems and achieving productivity, efficiency, and employee engagement improvements.1